-Objective: To provide students with the fundamental concepts and principles of divided into two areas: Statics and Dynamics.
+Synopsis: This course is an introduction to the mechanics of rigid bodies.
+It is divided into two areas: Statics and Dynamics.
 In Statics, the student will learn the fundamental concepts and principles of rigid bodies in static equilibrium.
 In Dynamics, the student will learn the fundamental concepts and principles of the accelerated motion of a body (a particle).
 Consideration is given on the fundamental of mechanics and structure analysis, including concepts of free body diagram as well as force, moment, couples, kinematic of motion, momentum, impulse, conservation of energy and equilibrium analyses in two and three dimensions.